Edens Expressway standoff in Skokie ends with 1 in custody

 The incident had shut down I-94 in both directions between Dempster Street and Skokie Boulevard.
-At about 12:50 p.m., the southbound lanes of I-94 re-opened.
+At about 12:50 p.m., the southbound lanes of I-94 re-opened and the northbound lanes reopened shortly after.

 Police could be heard using a loudspeaker to communicate with the driver of a white semi-truck that was stopped on the exit ramp to Old Orchard Road.
 The driver was seen opening the cab's door to communicate with police before going back in and closing the door while officers had their guns drawn.